 - If the book doesn’t have an ISBN, JAN or EAN to identify it, you need to request an exemption to list it.

-You should also consider auctioning valuable books on eBay.
-Although Amazon certainly has the lion’s share of book buyers, it can’t always outdo a good eBay auction.
+You should consider auctioning valuable books on eBay.
+Although Amazon certainly has the lion’s share of book buyers, it can’t always outdo a good eBay auction. eBay is also the obvious choice if Amazon won't approve you to sell collectibles.
 See our guide to selling on eBay for beginners to get started.

 Step 3: Selling Books on Amazon